 The West End car park provides 680 car parking spaces (both public and leased) and 198 secure bike parks.
-The building also houses the plantroom for Christchurch’s first district energy system which provides for the sites heating and cooling needs.
-For more information please see http://www.cdec.co.nz/
+The building also houses the plantroom for Christchurch’s first district energy system which provides for the site’s heating and cooling needs.
+For more information please see www.cdec.co.nz

-The car park features the latest technology including licence plate recognition.
-We are also pleased to partner with Yoogo, a fully electric car sharing scheme, that houses a number of their electric shared fleet vehicles within the car park.
+The car park features the latest technology including vehicle number plate recognition.
+We are also pleased to partner with Yoogo, a fully electric car-sharing scheme, that houses a number of their electric shared fleet vehicles within the car park.

-Wilson Parking are managing the building on behalf of Ngāi Tahu Property and can be contacted at email@example.com or phone 03 379 6659.
+Wilson Parking manages the building on behalf of Ngāi Tahu Property and can be contacted at email@example.com or phone 03 379 6659.

 Robert Anderson | Asset Manager | Ngāi Tahu Property

 Phone: 021 387 457